Xyce/Xyce/INSTALL.md

   (These could be in separate packages on your system.)
 - Fortran compiler (e.g., gfortran)
   + Some package managers bundle Fortran with the C and C++ compilers.
-  + Trilinos has the Fortran requirement, but leveraging it is technically [optional](https://docs.trilinos.org/files/TrilinosBuildReference.html#disabling-the-fortran-compiler-and-all-fortran-code).
+  + Trilinos has Fortran code, but leveraging it is technically [optional](https://docs.trilinos.org/files/TrilinosBuildReference.html#disabling-the-fortran-compiler-and-all-fortran-code).
     Not leveraging the Fortran code, though, could result in slightly lower performance.
   + Xyce, itself, does not use Fortran.
-- Build system (e.g., [make](https://www.gnu.org/software/make/),
+- Build system (e.g., [Make](https://www.gnu.org/software/make/),
   [Ninja](https://ninja-build.org/), [Jom](https://wiki.qt.io/Jom))
 - [CMake](https://cmake.org) (3.13 or later)
 - [Bison](https://www.gnu.org/software/bison) (3.0.4 or later)